NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > When they had rowed about three or four miles, **they saw Jesus walking on the sea** and coming near the boat, and they were frightened.

 The disciples knew that only God has the power to walk on the water. ([Job 9:8](#job-98)) This shows that Jesus is God, and why they fell downand worshipped him. ([Matthew 14:33](#matthew-1433))

+## John 7: 38,39

+> 38 Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’”
+39 Now this he said about the Spirit, whom those who believed in him were to receive, for as yet the Spirit had not been given, because Jesus was not yet glorified.

+In [Jeremiah 2:13](#jeremiah-2-13) and [17:13](#jeremiah-17-13) it says that the Lord Jehovah is the fountain of living water.
+Here Jesus reveals that he is the fountain of living water.
+And it reveals that the living water is the Holy Spirit.
+This confirms they trinity doctrine that the Son is begotten of the Father and the Holy Spirit proceeds from the Father through the Son.

 ## John 8: 58